midinterlude/skidcleaner/README.md

 - THIS SHIT IS VIBE CODED AS FUCK.
 - Half this shit is AI
 - Don't come after me with a torch and a pitchfork if some shit is fucked
-- anyways imma let chatgpt describe it
+- You can control anything this app does... but i really dont recommend it

 ## Features

 ### 🧹 **Comprehensive Cleaning**
-- Kill Roblox processes safely
+- Kills Roblox processes safely
-- Clean temporary files and folders
+- Cleans temporary files and folders
-- Remove Roblox cookies
+- Removes Roblox cookies
-- Flush DNS cache
+- Flushes DNS cache
-- Clean Windows registry entries
+- Cleans Windows registry entries
-- Remove prefetch files
+- Removes prefetch files
 - Optional Explorer restart

-### 🎮 **Roblox Management**
-- Download fresh Roblox client from WEAO API
-- Install with RDD (Roblox Deployment Downloader) format
-- Create required AppSettings.xml
-- Launch Roblox after cleaning

 ### 🛡️ **Advanced Ban Evasion**
-- **Overkill**: Maximum privacy and security for users who want zero compromises
 - MAC address spoofing capability
 - Complete cookie deletion
 - Network adapter management
 - Registry cleanup
+- Completely reinstalls roblox and removes any files or registeries linked to it

 ### ⚙️ **Advanced Configuration**
-- JSON-based configuration system
+- You are in control of everything it does
 - Interactive configuration editor
-- Skip confirmation prompts option
 - Customizable paths and processes
 - Toggle individual cleaning operations